Movatterモバイル変換

 Agency executive

-Parent agencyChief Adviser's Office
+Parent departmentChief Adviser's Office

-It is an independent civilianintelligence agency.
+In 1972 It is formed as an independent civilianintelligence agency.
 Today, its internal security functions are similar to the British security serviceMI5, while the foreign intelligence function does not quite resemble theMI6.
 The NSI also has territorial units in all 64districts of Bangladesh, headed by a joint director/deputy director.[4]
+Being the only independent civilian intelligence agency in Bangladesh, the NSI's principal activities are gathering information about foreign governments, individuals, corporations, political parties, and different religious groups; counter-terrorism, counter-intelligence, political intelligence, and giving protection to the VIPs and VVIPs are among its major functions.[4][5]

 Yemen